sruddy1/ir-docs-portal/docs/run_pipeline.md

 Run in GitBash:
 > ```bash
-> pip install -e .
+> python -m pip install -e .
 > ```

 - This installs all the `*.py` files contained in `./src/ir_team_exercise` as a python package inside the virtual environment